ericclack/racket-candy-crush/doc/talk.rst

 OK, over to Candy Crush.

+  Set up: Switch to PygameZero mode.

 Python
 ......

-Starting out: [find a way to speed this up]
+Starting out:

 - empty game world -- not much typing
-- adding a tile -- no problems, easy
+- adding a tile with `screen.blit` -- no problems, easy
+- adding more tiles with duplication -- easy
-- adding many more tiles -- kind of OK, not sure why this works
+- adding many more tiles with a loop -- kind of OK, not sure why this works
 - adding the cursor -- OK
 - moving the cursor -- Ah! my world keeps changing!